School & Camp Stuff

 Camps have different packing requirements – some ask you to send specific trunks ahead of time, and some ask you to pack duffle bags the kids bring with them.
 These are items you may need to get to help with packing your kid (and make the unpacking easier for them!):

-This North Face durable duffle bag (waterproof, won’t rip) that can be carried as a backpack which is a bonus if your kid has to carry their own bag!
+This North Face durable duffle bag (waterproof, won’t rip, avail in many sizes and colors) that can be carried as a backpack which is a bonus if your kid has to carry their own bag!

-This Patagonia backpack with water bottle holders on the sides, many pockets to organize items, durable material, and has are movable laptop sleeve for kids to use for school if needed
+This Patagonia backpack with water bottle holders on the sides, many pockets to organize items, and durable material is great for day adventures (and has a removable laptop sleeve for kids to use for school if needed)

 Super sturdy bag tags so their bag doesn’t get lost

-I hope these ideas help you when you prep for your kid’s sleepaway camp experience!
+I hope these ideas help you with your sleepaway camp packing, and that they give your child an amazing camp experience!

 🩷, Amanda, your Type A Mom friend